Joseph Benda: Life

 Joseph was active into old age, participating in the so-called Liebhaberkonzerte founded by his son.
 He also organised a performance on 22 December 1793 as part of the extensive celebrations upon the arrival of Crown Princess Luise in the Corsicaischen Saale, opposite Monbijou Palace.
 He remained concertmaster following the accession of King Frederick William II of Prussia in 1786 but was placed into retirement by the following king, Frederick William III of Prussia in 1798 with a pension of 800 Thaler.
 He lived with his family at Brüderstraße 19 (cnr Breiterstraße) and his death was recorded in the church records of the nearby Petrikirche.
 Upon his death in 1804, he was succeeded by his nephew (the son of Franz), Karl Hermann Heinrich.
 He died on 22 February 1804 in Berlin.

-Joseph's two sons, Ernst Friedrich Benda (1749–1785) and Carl Friedrich Franz Benda (1754–1816), were both violinists in the Hofkapelle.
+Joseph's two sons, Johann Friedrich Ernst Benda (1749–1785) and Carl Friedrich Franz Benda (1754–1816), were both violinists in the Hofkapelle.